Eschatologue/CM_wiki/docs/option/feat/feat-advanced.md

 *Advanced Feat (Prerequisites: Level 8+, Extra Attack feature)*

-You’ve learned the art of channeling the Weave with your weapon.
+You've learned the art of channeling the Weave with your weapon.
 Strength or Dexterity is your spellcasting ability for this feat's spells (choose when you select this feat).

 You gain the following benefits: